 Remove administrator access

+Another method to show you how to fix a hacked Android phone is to remove administrator access to your device.
 You can also check what apps have administrator access to your phone – there shouldn’t be many.

 - Go to Settings (probably via the main screen swipe-down menu).

 - Scroll down to Lock screen and security.

 - Once inside, scroll to Other security settings at the very bottom.